SCR Calculator User Manual

 After Import

-- Index and Asset Class must be unique and non-empty
+• Index and Asset Class must be unique and non-empty.

-- Expected Return must be numeric and non-empty
+• Expected Return must be numeric and non-empty.

 Columns Explained

-- "Upper Bounds" for all asset classes default value = twice the current value, rounded to the nearest 5%, and with minimum value = 5%.
+• "Upper Bound": Defaults to twice the current value, rounded to the nearest 5%, with a minimum of 5%.

-- "Annualised Volatility" will be populated in the next step after user importing total return series of the asset classes.
+• "Annualised Volatility": Populated in the next step after importing total return series for the asset classes.